StormFireFox1/Refuge/content/post/2019-02-10-old-box-to-hub.md

 ![The StormHub site being online and running.](/public/img/stormhub-site-example.jpg)

 But, as you can probably tell, I'm not satisfied with HTTP.
-I mean, after all, it's very important add HTTPS to your server, even if it's a static site, simply because it'll be easier to have HTTPS on your other servers as well.
+I mean, after all, it's very important to add HTTPS to your server, even if it's a static site, simply because it'll be easier to have HTTPS on your other servers as well.
 But usually, SSL certificates cost, right?
 Nope.